tjsimpson524/nss_capstone/README.md

 1. Model & feature selection
 2. Calibrate the model
 3. K-Fold Cross Validation (10-30 Fold) for optimal wager threshold
-4. Model with optimal wager threshold parameter
+4. Model with selected features and wager threshold as a parameter

 GOAL